About Us

 I am a teacher, I have enjoyed teaching for 34 years.
 I have experienced the evolution from the pen and paper work to the implementation of the digital world and how it has influenced our lives.
 I`m very concerned that future generations will not know the joy of being in contact with Nature, each other and themselves in a natural way.
 I enjoy Nature every day, I walk, I swim in the sea and bath there in the wintertime, too.
 I grow herbs and vegetables, I collect plants, I knit, I dye my yarn with plants and perform different handcrafting.
 I attend women groups in Denmark, exchanging experiences, energies and vitality…attending to bring it in on to future generations.

-My future wishes are that all human beings will treat Mother Earth in a better way, so there can be clean water, earth and air for everyone, always.
+My future wishes are that all human beings will treat Mother Earth in a better way, so we can have clean water, earth and air for everyone, always.
+And peace.

 Honorary Members